 Integrated suite buyers.
 These buyers require billing functionality, but would rather implement one integrated suite for scheduling and EMR.
 Their vendor selections are often driven by the EMR functionality, since most integrated systems are differentiated by their EMR offering, not their billing modules.

+Billing software is an integral part of the overall revenue cycle management process.
 Billing and other administrative tasks are notoriously paper-laden and cumbersome.
 A modern medical billing software system allows billers to be as efficient as possible at coding, submitting and following up on claims.

 Moreover, staff will find that medical billing and coding software helps them code claims accurately to avoid errors.
 As a result, most providers find their collection rates increase when going from manually submitting claims to using medical claim software.